-Since April 2020, and in response to the coronavirus pandemic, DoucheFLUX has expanded its activities to include temporary accommodation.
+Since April 2020, and in response to the coronavirus pandemic, DoucheFLUX has expanded its activities to include transit accommodation.
 This is an original project, rich in experiences and one that certainly opens up new possibilities.
 Around twenty five persons, mostly women, are housed in accommodation such as hostels or hotels, and benefit from social assistance and a series of cultural, sporting, well-being and entertainment activities, as well as quality meals.

 Platforms of regional relevance